NIIF/simplesamlphp-module-attributeaggregator/README.md

 The only required option of the module is the `entityId` of the Attribute Authority to be queried.
 The AA must support `urn:oasis:names:tc:SAML:2.0:bindings:SOAP` binding.

-To enable the module, create an `enable` file in the module directory:

-    touch modules/attributeaggregator/enable

 Example:

                 59 => array(